sboesebeck/morphium/docs/inmemory-driver.md

 **Database-scoped Driver Sharing (Opt-in)**

 By default, each Morphium instance gets its own separate InMemoryDriver.
-To enable sharing between instances with the same database name, use `setInMemorySharedDatabases(true)`:
+To enable sharing between instances with the same database name (crucial for messaging and cross-instance consistency), use `setInMemorySharedDatabases(true)`:

 ```java
 // Enable driver sharing for multiple Morphium instances